EPCCed/eidf-docs/docs/services/virtualmachines/docs.md

 After a few minutes, the job to give the user account sudo permissions on the selected VMs will complete.
 On the account detail page a "sudo" badge will appear next to the selected VMs.

+Please contact the helpdesk if sudo permission management is required but is not available in your project.

 ## First login